Plan Ahead For These Common Interview Questions

 “What are your strengths and weaknesses?”

 Address weakness as something you’ve learned from, and that you’ve taken sensible steps to overcome.
-Needless to say, weakness should be something acceptable, like time management or public speaking, and not sudden violent rages.
+Needless to say, your weakness should be something acceptable, like time management or public speaking, and not sudden violent rages.

 (Pro tip: Don’t answer the weakness question with “I’m a perfectionist,” or “I push myself too hard.”
 These are well-worn, moldy clichés.)